Rainbow cookie: History and origins

-Popularity in the Jewish community
+Jewish cuisine

 Rainbow cookies are popular in the American Jewish community, and are commonly associated with American Jewish cuisine and can be found at many Jewish delis, kosher eateries, and Jewish bakeries throughout the United States, especially in the Northeastern United States.
-As Jewish refugees from Eastern Europe settled in New York City en masse at the turn of the 20th century, they often settled in areas that also had an Italian population.
+As Jewish refugees from Eastern Europe settled in New York City en masse at the turn of the twentieth century, they often settled in areas that also had an Italian population.
 It was at this point that Jewish Americans were introduced to the rainbow cookie.

 They are a common kiddush cookie served on Shabbat morning and at synagogues across the country.
 There are also versions of rainbow cookies made for Passover, which are made with matzo meal or almond flour (due to the prohibition of leavening during this holiday).

 Jewish Americans adapted this cookie to suit their own Kosher dietary needs, substituting margarine for the butter originally used (making them pareve).
-Jewish Americans have been credited as being the first to change the original Italian flag design to the more commonly found rainbow design seen today, starting with the changing of the white layer of the cookie to yellow.
 Other color variations may include blue and white, instead of the traditional rainbow, to celebrate Hanukkah.